silkeh/latex-raleway/README.md

 Raleway
 =======
 This package provides the Raleway font family as a LaTeX package.
-Full documentation and revision history in `raleway.pdf`.
+Full documentation and revision history in [the PDF documentation].

 Options
 -------